 5. Refresh metadata from the repositories as root, and confirm the import of new GPG key into the keyring:

 6. Install the pattern for the Uyuni Server as root:

-7. Install the Uyuni related packages:
+7. Install the pattern for the Uyuni for Retail product as root: